Local Uniqueness of Ground States for Rotating Bose-Einstein Condensates with Attractive Interactions: Introduction

 0.05truein {\bf Theorem A.} {\em Assume $V(x)\in L^\infty_{\rm loc}(\R^2)$ satisfies (\ref{A:V}) such that $\Omega^*\in (0,+\infty]$ in \eqref{Omega} exists.
 Then we have \begin{enumerate} \item If $0\le\Omega <\Omega ^*$ and $0\leq a< a^*:=\|w\|^2_2$, then there exists at least one minimizer of $e_F(a)$. \item If $0\le\Omega <\Omega ^*$ and $a \ge a^*:=\|w\|^2_2$, then there is no minimizer of $e_F(a)$. \item If $\Omega >\Omega ^*$, then for any $a\ge 0$, there is no minimizer of $e_F(a)$. \end{enumerate}}

 If $e_F(a)$ admits a minimizer $u_a$, then the variational theory yields that $u_a$ is a ground state of the following Euler-Lagrange equation

 where $\mu = \mu (a, \Omega, u_a )\in \R$ is a suitable Lagrange multiplier.
-We remark that the complex-valued solutions of \eqref{eqn} were studied directly in \cite{Cao,EL,Peng,LPW} and the references therein, where the existence, uniqueness, and other analytic properties of complex-valued solutions were obtained via the Lyapunov-Schmidt reduction, topological degree method, and so on.
-As for $e_F(a)$, suppose $V(x)$ satisfies the assumption (\ref{A:V}) such that $\Omega^*\in (0,+\infty]$ exists, and let $0\le\Omega <\Omega ^*$ be fixed which then implies that $V_\Omega (x):=V(x)-\frac{\Omega^2}{4}|x|^2\ge 0$ in $\R^2$.
-Applying the energy estimates and elliptic analysis of $u_a$, under these assumptions it was proved in \cite{GLY,Lewin} that the minimizer $u_a$ of $e_F(a)$ concentrates at a global minimum point of $V_\Omega (x)$ as $a\nearrow a^*$, in the sense that
+We remark that the complex-valued solutions of \eqref{eqn} were studied directly in \cite{Cao,EL,Peng,LPW} and the references therein, where the existence, uniqueness, and other analytical properties of complex-valued solutions were obtained via the Lyapunov-Schmidt reduction, topological degree method, and some other arguments.
+As for $e_F(a)$, suppose $V(x)$ satisfies the assumption (\ref{A:V}) such that $\Omega^*\in (0,+\infty]$ exists, and let $0\le\Omega <\Omega ^*$ be fixed, so that $V_\Omega (x):=V(x)-\frac{\Omega^2}{4}|x|^2\ge 0$ in $\R^2$.
+By deriving energy estimates and applying the elliptic PDE theory, under above assumptions it was proved in \cite{GLY,Lewin} that the minimizer $u_a$ of $e_F(a)$ concentrates at a global minimum point of $V_\Omega (x)$ as $a\nearrow a^*$, in the sense that for some $\eps_a \searrow 0$ as $a\nearrow a^*$,